 - Almost 139,000 domains registered in other top-level domains (TLDs) immediately forward to the same name, but as a .net site.

-- Due to its unique status .net is not among the six other original generic top-level-domains in RFC920, the document which outlines the original domain name conventions.
-It was still created on the same day as the others though – 1/1/1985.
+- Due to its unique status .net is not among the six other original generic top-level domains in RFC920, the document outlines the original domain name conventions.
+It was still created on the same day as the others through – 1/1/1985.

 - Today the .net zone sits at just over 15 million registered domains, roughly 10 times more than in the year 2000 when there were about 1.5 million registered.

 - The .net zone has doubled in size since 2006.

 - In 2012, the average character length of .net domain names created was 12 characters.

 - As social media grows in popularity, a trend of registering domain names and pointing them to social media accounts is emerging; most notably on Facebook.
 As of March 2013, 6,503 .net domain names pointed to Facebook.
 This is up from 5,039 in March 2012.
 That’s almost a 23% annual growth rate.